 Many proverbs and quotes relate to agriculture and farming.
-Please enjoy this collection of proverbs and quotes about agriculture, which is included in the world crops database.
+Please enjoy this collection of proverbs and quotes about agriculture.

 As the garden grows so does the gardener.